 In the end, happy employees perform better, stay with an organisation longer and are more productive.
-A win-win situation for everyone.

 3. Generate reports to develop strategic space plans

-4. Space management maturity level
+4. Examine the space management maturity level

-To help organisations discover the current and desired maturity level of their space management, Planon has developed the ‘Space Management Maturity Model’.
-Do you want to know what steps you can take to evolve and to close the gap between the current and desired maturity level of your space management?
-Please download the model.
+To help organisations discover the current and desired maturity level of their space management, Planon has developed the Space Management Maturity Model.
+This maturity model can help you start a conversation with your team about where your space management strategy is today and what steps you can take to evolve and close the gap between your current situation and your desired situation.
+You can download the Space Management Maturity Model here.

 Whether a government organisation, university, industrial factory, retail chain or financial institution, every organisation needs some type of space to support its core business.
 And whilst space can relate to a room with one or two desks, it can also relate to an entire department, a whole floor, multiple floors within one building, or several floors within a large portfolio of buildings across the globe.
 Additionally, spaces can be assigned, such as a workspace dedicated to a specific employee – or shared, such as a meeting or concentration room.
 Space can be many things and can be used in many ways.
 That means one thing is always certain: Effective or not, every organisation must have a method or process to manage its space.